 Publication of the dissertation is a university requirement for Ed.D. and Ph.D. degrees.
-A bound copy of the dissertation is shelved in the University Library, where it is available through Interlibrary Loan.
-A digital copy is included in the ProQuest / UMI database, accessible online to subscribers and libraries.
+A digital copy is included in the ProQuest Dissertations & Theses Global (PQDT Global), accessible online to subscribing libraries.

 As of December 2015, Penn will require open access publication of dissertations.
 Open access provides a much wider audience for you, can help to market your ideas to potential employers, and can help make plagiarism or theft much easier to detect.
-The open access dissertation, published in the University's institutional repository, Scholarly Commons, will be available via the internet, including full text searching through search engines like Google.
+The open access dissertation, published in the University's institutional repository, ScholarlyCommons, will be available via the internet, including full text searching through search engines like Google.
 The same legal and copyright protections pertain to open access publication as to traditional hardcopy publication.
 The University permits delay of traditional and open access publication if necessary.